collindching/collinching.github.io/_pages/about.md

 ## Writing

 I'm interested in writing as an exercise for critically synthesizing knowledge.
 I hope to use it to solidify what I learn and read, to explore interesting hypotheses about the world, and to develop my opinions.
-Of course, I also want to develop my written and verbal eloquence.

 I see writing as a combination of summarizing, sharing observations, and expressing opinions.
 I'm mainly interested in writing about books I've read, current events, and technical projects/learnings.